Hans Christian Andersen - 2005

 Once upon a time…

-Hans Christian Andersen's home in Odense and today also the museum of the famous writer.
+Hans Christian Andersen's home in Odense - and today also the Museum of the famous fairy tale writer.

 Lived during the reign of 5 Danish monarch’s...

-When Hans Christian Andersen was born the reigning King in 1805 was King Christian 7, and when Hans Christian Andersen was about 9 years old in 1814 a new set of school laws went to effect under King Frederik 6, making it obligatory that all children between 7 and 14 years had to go to school and receive compulsory education.
-In 1814 the Danish state was bankrupted and the later King Christian 8 had to cede Norway to Sweden.
-In 1849 the “Absolute Monarchy” was replaced by a “Constitutional Monarchy” given to the Danes by King Frederik 7.
-In 1864-66 Denmark lost Schleswig-Holstein to the Prussians under the reign of King Cristian 9.
+When Hans Christian Andersen was born - the reigning King in 1805 - was King Christian VII - and when Hans Christian Andersen was about 9 years old in 1814 - a new set of school laws went to effect under King Frederik VI - making it obligatory that all children between 7 and 14 years had to go to school and receive compulsory education.
+In 1814 - the Danish state was bankrupted and the later King Christian VIII had to cede Norway to Sweden.
+In 1849 the “Absolute Monarchy” was replaced by a “Constitutional Monarchy” given to the Danes by King Frederik VII.
+In 1864-66 - Denmark lost Schleswig-Holstein to the Prussians under the reign of King Christian IX.

-St. Knuds Cathedral in Odense where the famous writer was confirmed in 1819 and a full size statue of him facing Odense Canal and the Fairy Tale Garden.
-The Catheral is placed next to his home.
+St. Knuds Cathedral in Odense where the famous writer was confirmed in 1819 - and a full size statue of him facing Odense Canal and the Fairy Tale Garden.
+The Cathedral is placed next to his home and the park was one of the favourite playgrounds during his childhood.

-Odense Canal next to the Fairy Tale Garden, where Hans Christian Andersen spent many hours playing and dreaming of being a prince.
-Here is the boat of "The Steadfast Tin Soldier" sailing in the Canal.
+Odense Canal next to the Fairy Tale Garden - where Hans Christian Andersen spent many hours playing and dreaming of being a prince and becoming famous.
+Here is the paper boat from "The Steadfast Tin Soldier" sailing in the Canal for inspiration and the public to enjoy.

 The troublesome Juvenile years…